justinleetyler/justinleetyler.github.io/catalog.md

 ### greenburg2007
 Greenburg, Jan Crawford. -- Supreme Conflict. -- Penguin Press, 2007. -- 340 p. -- ISBN 9781594201011. -- DDC 347.
+> Read 2020-03. -- Grade C. -r --
 >Criminal laws are supposed to be clear, and most justices accept that when laws are unclear, the criminal defendant should get the benefit of the doubt, since he may not have known his conduct was wrong. -p.
-131 -q
+131 -q --
 >But floor statements and committee repors aren't the law, Thomas explained, an courts can't expect people to know about them. -p.
-132 -q
+132 -q --
 >'Whenever there is some uncertainty aabout the meaning of a statute, it is prudent to examine its legislative history' -Stevens -q -p.
-134
+134 --
 >As such, his opinion was considered a 'plurality,' which does not have precedent-setting value or bind lower courts. -p.
-137 -q
+137 -q --
 > cch.
-4 about keennedy's drift to the left. -s
+4 about keennedy's drift to the left. -s --

 ### &nbsp;
 Greene, Mark A. -- More product, less process / Mark A. Greene, Dennis Meissner. -- Computer data (1 file : 520 kb). -- [S.l. : s.n., n.d.]. -- Title from p -- DDC -- File name: (10093.pdf). -- DBID 10093 -- DDC 025.